On October 15th & 16th, a group of delegates joined PRS founder Gary Tyne CRL, for our interactive, two-day Root Cause Analysis training course.

-With much to get through in just two days, we led our delegates through the ins and outs of impact statement writing, before launching into analysis of the “5 Why’s” with some interactive exercises.
+With much to get through in just two days, we led our delegates through the ins and outs of impact statement writing, before launching into an analysis of the “5 Why’s” with some interactive exercises.

-Getting into the nitty gritty, analysis of cause and effect was next on the agenda to help set the foundations for delegates to identify solutions, before diving into the importance of evidence to support their investigations.
+Getting into the nitty-gritty, analysis of cause and effect was next on the agenda to help set the foundations for delegates to identify solutions, before diving into the importance of evidence to support their investigations.

 Next, the big one.
 The very purpose of RCA; solutions.
 Here delegates were guided through how to identify effective solutions to problems, before learning how to report their findings in a simple yet effective way,

 To bring the second and final day to a close, delegates were split into small groups to complete a full investigation utilising the training received.